hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/_news/parent-council-meeting-9.md

 The next meeting of the Parent Council will be on Zoom on Wednesday, 20 January at 7pm.

-If you have an issue you would like to raise please email us at [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org) or contact your [year rep](/contact-us/).&nbsp; Minutes from previous meeting can be found on their own page, [here](/minutes-archive/).
+If you have an issue you would like to raise please email us at [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot) or contact your [year rep](/contact-us/).&nbsp; Minutes from previous meeting can be found on their own page, [here](/minutes-archive/).